Female infertility: Social stigma

 Wealth is sometimes measured by the number of children a woman has, as well as inheritance of property.
 Children can influence financial security in many ways.
-In Nigeria and Cameroon, land claims are decided by the number of children.
-Also, in some Sub-Saharan countries women may be denied inheritance if she did not bear any children In some African and Asian countries a husband can deprive his infertile wife of food, shelter and other basic necessities like clothing.
-In Cameroon, a woman may lose access to land from her husband and left on her own in old age.
+In Nigeria and Cameroon, land claims are decided by the number of children and, some Sub-Saharan countries, women may be denied inheritance if they have not born any children In some African and Asian countries, a husband can deprive his infertile wife of food, shelter and other basic necessities like clothing.
+In Cameroon, a woman may lose access to land from her husband and be left on her own in old age.

-In many cases, a woman who cannot bear children is excluded from social and cultural events including traditional ceremonies.
-This stigmatization is seen in Mozambique and Nigeria where infertile women have been treated as outcasts to society.
+In many cases, a woman who cannot bear children is excluded from social and cultural events, including traditional ceremonies.
+This stigmatization is seen in Mozambique and Nigeria, where infertile women have been treated as outcasts to society.
 This is a humiliating practice which devalues infertile women in society.
 In the Makua tradition, pregnancy and birth are considered major life events for a woman, with the ceremonies of nthaa'ra and ntha'ara no mwana, which can only be attended by women who have been pregnant and have had a baby.

 The effect of infertility can lead to social shaming from internal and social norms surrounding pregnancy, which affects women around the world.
-When pregnancy is considered such an important event in life, and considered a "socially unacceptable condition", it can lead to a search for treatment in the form of traditional healers and expensive Western treatments.
-The limited access to treatment in many areas can lead to extreme and sometimes illegal acts in order to produce a child.
+When pregnancy is considered such an important event in life, and infertility is considered a "socially unacceptable condition", it can lead to a search for treatment in the form of traditional healers and expensive Western treatments.
+The limited access to treatment in many areas can lead to extreme, and sometimes illegal, acts in order to produce a child.